hubertjanhickinson/OrconWifiController/Readme.md

 - Add an integration in HA using Configuration --> Integrations --> Add integration --> ESPHome
 - Enter the IP address of the OrconWifiController
 - The new sensors/controls should be setup automatically by HA

+Selling/buying the OrconWifiController\
+As of now (23 April 2021), I have decided to only start producing the OrconWifiController in a batch of 10 boards minimum.
+Otherwise, it costs too much time to keep track of everything.
+If you are interested in buying the OrconWifiController, then I suggest to unite yourself and let me know when I can produce 10 OrconWifiControllers.

 Example of data in Grafana:
 <img src="https://github.com/hubertjanhickinson/OrconWifiController/blob/main/Graphs.png" alt="Graphs"/>